 Endowed scholarship selections are made year round.
-Applications should be made by February 1.
+Applications received by February 1 will receive first consideration.
 Brochures with more detailed information are available in the Student Financial Services Office at (816) 584-6290 or they are listed on the website at www.park.edu/scholarship.
 The application for the endowed scholarships is available on the student portal.